energimolnet/energimolnet-ng/README.md

 ## Usage example

-Documentation regarding authentication, the available endpoints, and response data format can be found [at Apiary](http://docs.energimolnetv2.apiary.io/)
+Documentation regarding authentication, the available endpoints, and response data format can be found [at Apiary](http://docs.energimolnetv2.apiary.io/).
+Note that the 2.0 API is currently in BETA and will change prior to public release.

 ### Authenticating user

 Prior to requesting data from the API, you need to authenticate a user using [OAuth](http://en.wikipedia.org/wiki/OAuth).
+You are responsible for authenticating the user, refreshing the tokens and appending the token to all requests.
+There are several libraries for Angular/Cordova that manages oAuth, and you're free to choose the one that suits your project the best.

 While developing, it might be convenient to use your private developer key.
 This key can be injected using the `setToken` method on `energimolnetAPI`.

 ```
 angular.module('myApp').run([